You Are the Best Reviewer of Your Own Papers: The Isotonic Mechanism: Appendix

 Assume that $\mathcal S$ is a nontrivial knowledge partition.
 Pick any knowledge element $S \in \mathcal S$ and let $x$ be an interior point of $S$.
 Consider the noiseless setting with utility function $U(x) = x$, which is a nondecreasing convex function.
 Write $a = \sup_y\{y: \text{interval } (x, y) \subset S\}$.
 If $a = \infty$, then $S$ contains all sufficiently large numbers.
 In this case, we instead pick any different knowledge element in order to ensure $a < \infty$.

 Therefore, we can assume $a < \infty$.
 Let $S'$ be the knowledge element that contains a (small) right neighborhood of $a$.
-Taking ground truth $R = \frac{x + 2a}{3} < a$, if the owner reports $S'$, then the solution would be $a$.
-Since $U(a) > U(R)$, the owner would be better off reporting $S'$ instead of $S$.
+Taking ground truth $R = \frac{x + 2a}{3} < a$, if the author reports $S'$, then the solution would be $a$.
+Since $U(a) > U(R)$, the author would be better off reporting $S'$ instead of $S$.
 This contradiction demonstrates that $\mathcal S$ must be trivial.